datasciencescoop/Math-for-Data-Science/README.md

 MUST READ Books
 =============
-1) The Elements of Statistical Learning(Springer Series)
+1) The Elements of Statistical Learning(Springer Series).

 2) Introduction to Linear Algebra by Gilbert Strang.